-A written tenancy agreement was submitted into documentary evidence, and the landlord's agents confirmed the terms of the tenancy.
-This tenancy began February 1, 2017 as a three-month fixed-term tenancy.
+A written tenancy agreement was submitted into documentary evidence.
+This tenancy began May 5, 2014 as a three-month fixed-term tenancy.
 At the end of the fixed term, the tenancy continued on a month-to-month basis.
-The monthly rent is \$450.00 payable on the first day of the month.
-The tenant paid a security deposit of \$225.00 at the start of the tenancy, which the landlord continues to hold.
+The monthly rent is \$375.00 payable on the first day of the month.
+The tenant paid a security deposit of \$187.50 at the start of the tenancy.
 The tenant continued to reside in the rental unit at the time of the hearing.